-The Center has no single downtown organization overseeing recovery efforts cultural and recreational communities, agriculture, and government.
-The opportunity and challenge for the Town will be to coordinate and collaborate with all of these entities to achieve shared goals.
-The formation of a business/civic association would have the potential to assist in that effort.
+The Center has no downtown organization overseeing recovery efforts

+Although there is no single organization in charge of the Project Area, several local and regional entities have interest in its future.
+The challenge for the Town will be to coordinate and collaborate with all of these entities to achieve shared goals.
+The formation of a business/civic association would have the potential to create greater synergy and sustainability for all stakeholders in the Town Center and beyond.